Fall River Line: Maturity

 In 1872 the Fall River Line was completely reorganized and became part of the Old Colony Railroad, under the name Old Colony Steamboat Company.

 In 1883, the Pilgrim was launched.
 The first modern liner of the fleet, she featured a double-hull for increased safety, was 370 feet long, and had sleeping quarters for 1,200 passengers.
 At the time of its launch it was the largest steamboat in the world.
 The Pilgrim could make the 176 mile trip between Fall River and New York in about 8.5 hours.

 The Puritan was added in 1889, and would serve the line until 1908 when the Commonwealth was introduced.

+Trains originally used the Old Colony Railroad's terminal at Kneeland Street in Boston.
+The Old Colony leased the Boston and Providence Railroad (B&P) in 1888.
+On May 26, 1890, the Boat Train began operating via Stoughton and using the B&P terminal at Park Square in Boston.

 In 1894, the Fall River Line launched the Priscilla, which at the time was the largest side-wheeler afloat, capable of accommodating 1,500 passengers.

 Maritime historian Roger Williams McAdam referenced the ships as "floating palaces."
 The interiors of the vessels were extremely ornate and luxurious.
 Introduced in 1908, the Commonwealth was the last and largest of the fleet, measuring 456 feet in length and 96 feet wide, and was 5,980 gross tons.
 She provided 425 staterooms for passengers and boasted a grand staircase, a dining saloon, barber shop, writing room, and a dance floor.

 During its history, the Fall River Line was travelled by several U.S. presidents including Grant, Harrison, Cleveland and both Roosevelts, as well as dignitaries such as the Vanderbilts, Astors, Belmonts and Rockefellers.
 One Boston editor declared, "If you went on a trip to New York and didn't travel the Fall River Line, you simply didn't go at all."

 Although much of high society traveled with the Fall River Line, the middle class were also able to experience the gilded age of travel that the line had to offer.
 The romantic aspect of the ocean voyage was the subject of a popular 1913 song called "On the Old Fall River Line."